 With its amino acids, silicon, phosphorus, copper, potassium, magnesium, vitamins E, B1, B2, B6, and PP, sesame tahini qualifies as a superfood.
 It is an indispensable tool for strengthening the body and treating many diseases, and since the calcium in it is five times more than in cow’s milk, it is also given to strengthen children.
 Sesame tahini also contains much more protein than cheese, soy and even some meats.
 It is recommended for blood vessels, and for menopausal women tahini is mandatory – it limits the dilution of calcium in the bones and thus protects against osteoporosis.
 Tahini has a calming effect on easily excitable nerves.
 It is useful for manual workers and athletes.

 How to grow sesame, how to make sesame tahini, tahini from pumpkin nuts, hazelnuts, and apricot kernels will be shown to us by the owners of four tahini farms in Harmanli and Ivaylovgrad regions, and in the village of Dositeevo, where the Sesame Festival has been held for years.
-But the fertile land of the Eastern Rhodopes and Sakar gives not only sesame and tahini – we will taste the elite wines of the region, we will also visit ancient shrines, an ancient Roman villa, the Museum of sericulture, we will also walk to the only Albanian village in our country.
+But not only sesame and tahini gives the fertile land of the Eastern Rhodopes and Sakar – we will try the elite wines of the region, fresh fish from Ivaylovgrad Dam, dairy veal from the farm of Betty and Niki – the stars of the TV show “The Farm”, thyme honey, we will visit an ancient Roman villa, the museum of sericulture, a museum of precious stones, we will walk to the only Albanian village in our country.